MetaMask/metamask-docs/snaps/learn/tutorials/transaction-insights.md

 # Create a Snap to calculate gas fee percentages

-This tutorial walks you through creating a Snap that calculates the percentage of gas fees that a user pays when creating a transaction.
+This tutorial walks you through creating a Snap that calculates the percentage of gas fees they would pay for their transaction.

-The Snap provides transaction insights in MetaMask's transaction confirmation window.
+It gets the current gas price by calling the [`eth_gasPrice`](/wallet/reference/eth_gasPrice) RPC method using the global Ethereum provider made available to Snaps, and displays this as a percentage of gas fees in a tab in MetaMask's transaction confirmation window.

 ## Prerequisites